justan00b91/autoAttendance/README.md

   ```

   Open the code `main.py` in a text editor (vim or vi) and edit the username, password and link to the attendance page.
-  Furthurmore, change the course name and IDs in the dictionary and then execute the program.
+  Furthermore, add the course names and IDs in the dictionary and then execute the program.
   ```bash
   $> python3 main.py
   ```